Send us a message

 Glanvilles LLP is Lexcel accredited by the Law Society in recognition of the high standards of our practice management and client care.
 We are independently regulated by the Solicitors Regulation Authority (SRA).

-For expert help with a Lasting Power of Attorney, Living Will or any other area of lifetime planning, please contact your local Glanvilles office in Chichester, Fareham or Havant or use our simple enquiry form and we will get back to you quickly.
+For expert help with a Lasting Power of Attorney, Living Will or any other area of lifetime planning, please contact your local Glanvilles office in Chichester, Fareham, Havant or Petworth or use our simple enquiry form and we will get back to you quickly.